-Your doctor may recommend treatment with laser, creams or cryotherapy (freezing) for very early penile cancer, or carcinoma in situ (CIS).
+Your doctor may recommend treatment with lasers, creams or cryotherapy (freezing) for very early penile cancer, or carcinoma in situ (CIS).

 Your surgeon uses a powerful beam of light that acts like a knife.
 It cuts away the cancer cells but doesn't go too deep into the tissue.
 You have a local or general anaesthetic.
 If you have a general anaesthetic you are asleep for the whole operation.

 Chemotherapy cream only kills the cancer cells in the area of skin treated.
-Doctors use it for in situ, or small early stage cancer on the foreskin or end of the penis.
+Doctors use it for CIS, or small early stage cancer on the foreskin or end of the penis.
 It is called topical chemotherapy.

-The chemotherapy drug in the cream is fluorouracil.
+The chemotherapy drug in the cream is fluorouracil (5FU).
 Or it could be a cream called imiquimod.
 Imiquimod uses the immune system to fight cancer.